 The government has recently announced the UDAN-RCS initiative.
 UDAN stands for Ude Desh Ke Aam Naagrik, while RCS stands for Regional Connectivity Scheme.
 This scheme has been launched to connect smaller towns with air transport network.
 Moreover, this plan also aims at providing affordable air tickets to the common people.

 Personal communication and mass communication including television, radio, press, films, etc. are the major means of communication in the country.

 Newspapers: India publishes a large number of newspapers and periodicals annually.
 They are of different types depending upon their periodicity.
 Newspapers are published in about 100 languages and dialects.
-Largest number of newspapers published in the country are in Hindi, followed by English and Urdu.
+Hindi newspapers are being published in the largest numbers, followed by English and Urdu newspapers.

 Films: India is the largest producer of feature films in the world.
 It produces short films; video feature films and video short films.
 The Central Board of Film Certification is the authority to certify both Indian and foreign films.

 Trade between two countries is called international trade.
 It may take place through sea, air or land routes.
 Advancement of international trade of a country is an index to its economic prosperity.
 It is, therefore, considered the economic barometer for a country.